Chiark-Collective/pytest-chronicle/README.md

 # pytest-chronicle

-Traceable pytest history: capture results, ingest them into a SQL store (SQLite or Postgres), and answer questions like “when did this test last go red?” or “which commit flipped it green?”.
+Traceable pytest history: capture results, ingest into SQLite or Postgres, and answer “when did this test last go red?” or “which commit flipped it green?”.

 ## What it does
 - Pytest plugin emits per-test JSONL records (stdout/stderr/traceback included).